Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** V, S, M (a withered vine twisted into a loop)
 **Duration:** Instantaneous

 You invoke both death and life upon a 10-foot-radius sphere centered on a point within range.
-Each creature of your choice in that area must make a Constitution Saving Throw, taking 2d6 necrotic damage on a failed save, or half as much damage on a successful one.
+Each creature of your choice in that area must make a Constitution :d20-save: **Saving Throw**, taking 2d6 necrotic damage on a failed save, or half as much damage on a successful one.
 Nonmagical vegetation in that area withers.

 In addition, one creature of your choice in that area can spend and roll one of its unspent Hit Dice and regain a number of Hit Points equal to the roll plus your spellcasting ability modifier.